 A letter plate can be a horizontal slot in the centre of the door, or a vertical letter plate in the doorframe.
 Try Courtyard Accessories for some stylish options.
 If your front door has a mortise lock (a lock set into the door, which can be locked and unlocked on both sides), you can smarten it up with an escutcheon, which fits over the keyhole.
 Find stylish designs at Jim Lawrence.

 Look for the perfect door knocker.
 Traditional designs often feature animals, while modern versions tend to be a simple chrome ring or bar.
 Door Furniture Direct has a great range of options.

 Finally, a visible house number is essential for visitors and deliveries.
 Even if you already have a decorative name plaque on your wall, a number on the door will still be useful.
 Head to B&Q for a wide range of styles.

-Make sure the lighting is properly controlled for no wastage; you can add it to the control system for the rest of the house or simply have it linked to a timer.
-If you do opt for security floodlights make sure you can turn them off when not needed.
+'Finally, ensure the lighting is properly controlled for no wastage; you can add it to the control system for the rest of the house or simply have it linked to a timer.
+If you do opt for security floodlights make sure you can turn them off when not needed.'